knetikcloud/knetikcloud-javascript-client/docs/UsersApi.md

 Reset a user&#39;s password without user id

 A reset code will be generated and a &#39;forgot_password&#39; BRE event will be fired with that code.
 The default system rule will send an email to the selected user if an email service has been setup.
 You can modify that rule in BRE to send an SMS instead or any other type of notification as you see fit.
-Must submit their email, username, or mobile phone number. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ANY
+Must submit their email, username, or mobile phone number. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ANY&lt;br /&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; NONE

 ### Example
 ```javascript